camillebrisman/final-project/README.md

 ## Set Up
 1. Install 3rd party libraries listed in the requirements.txt
-2. Upload images of clothing items into their corresponding folders (upload tops into the tops folder, etc.)
+2. Upload images of clothing items into their corresponding folders (upload tops into the "tops" folder, etc.)
 - NOTE:
-    1. Example images of clothing are provided in the tops, bottoms, and shoes folders-- can be removed and replaceed for a personalized experience.
+    1. Example images of clothing are provided in the "tops", "bottoms", and "shoes" folders-- these can be removed and replaceed for a personalized experience.
-    2. If uploading images, ensure that the file types are identifiable (no avif files, etc.).
+    2. If uploading images, ensure that the file types are identifiable-- for example, some identifiable file types include .png or .jpg, and some non-identifiable file types include .avif files.

 ## Folder Structure
 1. Folders should follow this layout: